cathvos/IH-final-project/README.md

 ## Data

-Leveraging on the [data](https://github.com/cathvos/IH-final-project/tree/main/Data) we scraped from the web and retrieved through API´s, found on Kaggle, we put together a Data frame in Python.
+Leveraging on cocktail recipe [data](https://github.com/cathvos/IH-final-project/tree/main/Data) we scraped from the web, retrieved through API´s and found on Kaggle, we put together a Data frame in Python.
 The original Data frame was very simple and only contained 3 columns, Date, Ingredients, and Source Tag.
-The Ingredients column contains the full recipe(post) text, so we created a function in Python to extract the information on the ingredients mentioned in the text of each row.
+The Ingredients column contains the full recipe(post) text, so we created a function in Python to extract the information on the ingredients mentioned in each of the recipe (post) texts.
 Our approach here was to create a function that would search through the text and create a Boolean value if the ingredient on our list was found in the text or not.
 Once the Data frame was complete, we used Tableau's data visualisation tools to analyse the data. <br/> <br/>

 ## Process & Tools